2,3,7,8-Tetrachlorodibenzodioxin: Cancer

 Cancers can be induced in animals at many sites.
-At sufficiently high doses TCDD has caused cancer in all animals tested.
+At sufficiently high doses, TCDD has caused cancer in all animals tested.
 The most sensitive is liver cancer in female rats, and this has long been a basis for risk assessment.
 Dose-response of TCDD in causing cancer does not seem to be linear, and there is a threshold below which it seems to cause no cancer.
 TCDD is not mutagenic or genotoxic, in other words, it is not able to initiate cancer, and the cancer risk is based on promotion of cancer initiated by other compounds or on indirect effects such as disturbing defense mechanisms of the body e.g. by preventing apoptosis or programmed death of altered cells.
-Carcinogenicity is associated with tissue damage, and it is often viewed now as secondary to tissue damage.
+Carcinogenicity is associated with tissue damage, and it is often viewed as secondary to tissue damage.

 TCDD may in some conditions potentiate the carcinogenic effects of other compounds.
 An example is benzo(a)pyrene that is metabolized in two steps, oxidation and conjugation.
 Oxidation produces epoxide carcinogens that are rapidly detoxified by conjugation, but some molecules may escape to the nucleus of the cell and bind to DNA causing a mutation, resulting in cancer initiation.
 When TCDD increases the activity of oxidative enzymes more than conjugation enzymes, the epoxide intermediates may increase, increasing the possibility of cancer initiation.
-Thus a beneficial activation of detoxifying enzymes may lead to deleterious side effects.
+Thus, a beneficial activation of detoxifying enzymes may lead to deleterious side effects.